azwanazlan/cms-shopping-site/README.md

 # Project Title
-This is my self project to practise developement skill to develop CMS Shopping Site using Spring Boot framework
+This is a self project about develop CMS Shopping Site using Spring Boot framework

 What included in this projects:
 - CMS and Shopping Cart website with admin login security